What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 It expects no performance.

-And perhaps that is precisely why so many people return to nature when the world seems difficult.
+And perhaps that is precisely why so many people return to nature precisely when the world seems heavy.

 As a psychologist, I grew up on a farm – right next to a psychiatric facility.
-Even as a child, I saw how difficult life could be for some people and how much they longed for stability.
+Even as a child, I saw how difficult life can be for some people and how much they seek support.

-Later, I went out into the world, advised organizations, and trained leaders in leadership and communication.
-For many years, I have worked with people who bear responsibility, make decisions, and are often under great pressure to optimize themselves.
+Later, I went out into the world, advised organizations, and trained executives in leadership and communication.
+For many years, I have worked with people who bear responsibility, make decisions, and often face great pressure in their self-optimization.

 What always becomes clear: